vaadin/flow/.github/ISSUE_TEMPLATE/bug_report.md

 For general support from the community, use https://stackoverflow.com/questions/tagged/vaadin (or tag vaadin-flow) or Vaadin discord chat https://discord.gg/MYFq5RTbBn instead.

-NOTE: Issues concerning UI components (e.g. Button, Grid, TextField, ...) should go to the components repository https://github.com/vaadin/flow-components .
+NOTE: Issues concerning UI components (e.g. Button, Grid, TextField, ...) should go to the components repository https://github.com/vaadin/flow-components

+NOTE: Issues concerning Vaadin Fusion should go to the Fusion repository https://github.com/vaadin/fusion

 Good quality bug report increases the likelihood to get the bug fixed.
 A bad quality one will likely be just closed.
 Please use the following template to report bugs.
 -->